-1. The Type A2001 actuator is a linear machine without provision for stopping the ram at intermediate positions.
-It is designed to operate from a 28V d.c. supply, with a normal load of 10 lb.
+1. The type A2201 actuator is a plain linear machine without provision for stopping the ram at intermediate positions.
+It is designed to operate from a 28V d.c. supply and, by means of a gearbox, step up the low motor torque to provide a high ram load.
+The normal load is 250 lb. and operation is possible over a temperature range of -70 deg.
+C. to +90 deg.
+C. at altitudes up to 60,000 ft.